ekoshv/SeasoCast/README.md

 ---

-## What you should expect from this!
+## What you should expect from this code!
 ---
 ### Classical Approach to Forecasting
 This project adopts a classical methodology by combining traditional statistical models: